 “I was getting suicidal.
 I couldn’t live like that anymore.
 I had too many unpleasant days.
 I was in constant trouble and constant discomfort.”

-Stop Fibroid Bleeding
+How To Stop Fibroid Bleeding

 There are a handful of established treatments for fibroids that, by eliminating fibroids, address heavy menstrual bleeding as well.
-Medications such as progestogens (birth control) can help suppress bleeding symptoms and reduce fibroids size to some extent, but in many cases they do not completely eliminate symptoms and they’re certainly not curative.¹¹
+Medications such as progestogens (birth control) can help suppress bleeding symptoms and reduce fibroids size to some extent, but in many cases, they do not completely eliminate symptoms and they’re certainly not curative.¹¹

 The only way to know for sure if you’re living with fibroids is to see a Fibroid Specialist and undergo imaging tests.
 Typically an ultrasound test is sufficient to determine whether or not clinically significant fibroids are present.
 Women living with heavy menstrual bleeding should be mindful that uterine fibroids are a very common cause of it, and that noninvasive treatments are available that can significantly reduce or completely eliminate the burden of their condition.
 The first step is seeking a diagnosis.